 Optional configuration files

-These configuration files control optional features that apply to all the services in an individual app.
+The following configuration files control optional features that apply to all of the services in an individual app.
 See the following topics for details about each of the optional features:

 You also have the option to use an external or third-party database if that database is supported by your language and accessible from your App Engine instance.For details about storing files in GCP or externally, see Understanding Data and File Storage

 You can also choose how you want to serve your static content.
 You can serve your app's static content directly from that app in App Engine, host your static content on a GCP option like Cloud Storage, or use a third-party content delivery network (CDN).
 For more information about serving static content, see Serving Static Files.